microsoft/vscode-arduino/BRANCHNOTES.md

 # IntelliSense Autoconfiguration Branch

+**TL;DR:** Alpha version of this extension of this branch with the latest features and fixes are available from the following [Dropbox folder](https://www.dropbox.com/sh/whmcdt26chyjgby/AAB1Ld2fzZ9Z_NfM3CRay17wa).

 ## Problem
 This branch more or less addresses the following issues:
 | # | Issue | Title | Comment |